 There is a bit of a but!
 As I have mentioned in other posts, it is important to establish if your issue is gluten, wheat or high-FODMAPs foods.
 These are sugars in the food that break down lower down in the gut and are naturally fermented by gut bacteria.
 By cutting out gluten, you will be reducing the FODMAPs load, by reducing fructans, which may alleviate symptoms of bloating and discomfort but you will not establish if it is gluten per se that is the issue or the FODMAPs.
 You may therefore be avoiding foods unnecessarily and making your diet more restrictive than it needs to be.
 It may also be that you react to wheat rather than gluten and could therefore continue consuming barley, rye and oat without causing symptoms.

-By working with me, we can improve your digestive health and explore the underlying cause to resolve your discomfort and restore your gut to health which should in theory alleviate other symptoms!
+By working with me, we can improve your digestive health and explore the underlying cause to resolve your discomfort and restore your gut to health which should alleviate other symptoms!

 Mind Body Retreat